Link Search Menu Expand Document

 Description

 Option to enable owl:sameAs reasoning.
-When this option is set to ON, then the reflexive, symmetric, and transitive closure of owl:sameAs triples in the database are computed.
-When it is set to FULL, then owl:sameAs inferences are computed based on schema axioms, such as functional properties.
-See the section on sameAs reasoning.
+When this option is set to "ON", then the reflexive, symmetric, and transitive closure of owl:sameAs triples in the database are computed.
+When it is set to "FULL", then owl:sameAs inferences are computed based on schema axioms, such as functional properties.
+See the docs for more information.

 reasoning.schema.timeout